-Juice cleanses are incredibly popular and many swear by their benefits, but the idea also raises questions such as how long and how often you should do a juice cleanse.
+Juice cleanses are incredibly popular and many swear by their benefits and weight loss, but the idea also raises questions such as how long and how often you should do a juice cleanse.
 Can doing a juice cleanse too frequently be dangerous?

 How often should you do a juice cleanse?
 Doing a juice cleanse involves listening to your body and choosing what is right for you.
 When deciding how often to cleanse it is important to consider the following: The length of the cleanse and what your body needs.